 Some beard trimmers will make it easy to make length adjustments, while some others will come with various guards you need to switch out.
 If you travel regularly, the former option will no doubt be more beneficial.

-Trimmer Purpose: Some beard trimmers can be multi-purpose body trimmers and groomers, so make sure you know what you want to use it for, as the accompanying attachments could be for shaving heads or other regions other than the soft contours of the face.
+Some beard trimmers can be multi-purpose body trimmers and groomers, so make sure you know what you want to use it for, as the accompanying attachments could be for shaving heads or other regions other than the soft contours of the face.
 We don’t recommend you use one trimmer for your whole body.
 If you want to trim body hair, we suggest you invest in a dedicated body groomer.

 Other features to look out for include, a pop-out head for easy cleaning, water resistant or waterproofing for quick cleaning and use in the shower if you wish, and add-ons for other facial hair like nose and ear hair detailing.
 Also, take note of what the blades are made of.
-Stainless steel blades are cheap but will blunt quicker than titanium coated blades.
-If you go stainless, it just means you’ll need to lubricate the blades more often to prevent a dull trim.
+Stainless steel blades are cheap but will become blunt far quicker than titanium coated blades.
+If you go stainless, it just means you’ll need to lubricate the blades more often to prevent a dull trim

 You May Also Like: